mattqualls/FitLogApi/README.md

 # User Story

 **1. User will be able to use the most commmon of cardio equipment and note the metrics that they provide at the end of a session.
 Initially utilizing treadmill, bike, and elliptical machines.
 They all provide the same available types of data in the form of Minutes, Miles/distance, and k/cal burned.**

+**2. I want to keep the amount of input to a minimum in the early stages as to make the user experience as easy as possible.
+With this in mind the user will have a simple initial input form to "log" the session into memory.**